armeenmunir32-blip/armeenmunir32-blip/README.md

 </div>

-A full stack portfolio blog and affiliate showcase built from scratch with HTML, CSS, and JavaScript  featuring a custom AI chatbot an animated skills radar chart and a dark minimal UI.
+A full-stack portfolio, blog, and affiliate showcase built from scratch with HTML, CSS, and JavaScript — featuring a custom AI chatbot, an animated skills radar chart, and a dark, minimal UI.

 <div align="center">